-Engagement with suppliers, customers and others Market risk is the risk that changes in market prices, such as foreign exchange rates and interest rates, will affect the Group's income or the value of its holdings of financial instruments.
-The objective of market A summary of how our business engages with suppliers, customers risk management is to manage and control market risk exposures and others is outlined in our Section 172 Statement on pages 120 within acceptable parameters, while optimising the return. and 121
+Engagement with suppliers, customers and others

+A summary of how our business engages with suppliers, customers and others is outlined in our Section 172 Statement on pages 120 and 121.

 Financial risks and uncertainties

 Actions and measures have been implemented in order to protect the Group against financial risks and uncertainties.